dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-3 Characterization.md

 ## Workload Characterization {#sec:counting}

 Workload characterization is a process of describing a workload by means of quantitative parameters and functions.
-In simple words, it means counting total number of certain performance events.
+In simple words, it means counting total number of certain performance monitoring events.
 The goal of characterization is to define the behavior of the workload and extract its most important features.
 At a high level, an application can belong to one or many types: interactive, database, real-time, network-based, massively parallel, etc. Different workloads can be characterized using different metrics and parameters to address a particular application domain.

 This is a book about low-level performance, remember?
 So, we will focus on extracting features related to the CPU and memory performance.
 The best example of a workload characterization from a CPU perspective is Top-down Microarchitecture Analysis (TMA) methodology, which we will closely look at in [@sec:TMA].
 TMA attempts to characterize an application by putting it into one of 4 buckets: CPU Front End, CPU Back End, Retiring, and Bad Speculation, depending on what is causing the most significant performance bottleneck.
 TMA uses Performance Monitoring Counters (PMCs) to collect the needed information and identify the inefficient use of CPU microarchitecture.

 But even without a fully-fledged characterization methodology, collecting total number of certain performance events can be helpful.
 We hope that the case studies in the previous chapter that examined performance metrics of four different benchmarks, proved that.
 PMCs are a very important instrument of low-level performance analysis.
 They can provide unique information about the execution of a program.
 PMCs are generally used in two modes: "Counting" and "Sampling".
 Counting mode is used for workload characterization, while sampling mode is used for finding hotspots, which we will discuss soon.

+[TODO]: create an abbreviation PME = performance monitoring event and use it accross the chapter

-### Counting Performance Events
+### Counting Performance Monitoring Events

-The idea behind counting is very simple: we want to count the total number of certain performance events while our program is running.
+The idea behind counting is very simple: we want to count the total number of certain performance monitoring events while our program is running.
 Figure @fig:Counting illustrates the process of counting performance events from the start to the end of a program.

 ![Counting performance events.](../../img/perf-analysis/CountingFlow.png){#fig:Counting width=60%}